 Factual Reporting: MIXED

-Notes: Founded in 1981, Health is an American magazine focused on women’s health.
-It was purchased by Time Inc. in 1991.
-The company now operates as a part of Time’s Southern Progress Corporation.
+Founded in 1981, Health is an American magazine focused on women’s health.
 The magazine’s topics range from diet to dealing with life issues such as relationships and stress.

-Health Magazine typically does not use loaded language and they usually source their information to mostly credible sources.
-Some of the claims made by Health Magazine are not fully supported with scientific evidence.
+Health Magazine typically does not use loaded language, and they usually source their information to mostly credible sources.
+Some of the claims made by Health Magazine are not fully supported by scientific evidence.
 However, we are not rating this source pseudoscience because most of the information is credible.
-We are just suggesting caution when attempting their diets or nature cures.
+We are just suggesting caution when attempting their diets or natural cures.

-Overall, we rate Health Magazine borderline pseudoscience and Left-Center biased based on story selection and Mixed for factual reporting due to some claims that are not always supported by science.
-(D. Van Zandt 5/16/2018)
+Overall, we rate Health Magazine as borderline pseudoscience, and Left-Center biased based on story selection and Mixed for factual reporting due to some claims that are not always supported by science.
+(D. Van Zandt 5/16/2018) Updated (12/16/2022)